KateHamada/KateHamada.github.io/essays/coding-standards.md

 Title
-Many people think of “coding standards” in a trivial way—i.e. minutiae such as how many spaces to indent, or whether you place the close-curly-brace on a new line by itself.
-I, on the other hand, think that if you can only implement one software engineering technique to improve quality, it should be coding standards.
-Indeed, I believe some coding standards can actually help you learn a programming language.
-Do you agree?
-After your first week of using ESLint with VSCode, what are your impressions?
-Are you finding that getting rid of all the ESLint errors is painful, or useful, or both, or something else entirely?
-Write an interesting, informative essay on coding standards that addresses some or all of the above questions, or goes in a different direction entirely regarding coding standards.
-Make sure it provides your personal perspective and useful insights.

 To some degree I think that some coding standards do help you learn a programming language or at the very least make it easier to understand what the code is doing.
 For example putting new line after a “{“ and before a “}” when dealing with functions or if statements, etc. is helpful like so:
 ```